Cldwlkn13/little-munchkins/README.md

 This site has been deployed onto the [heroku](https://www.heroku.com/) cloud infrastructure.

 #### To Deploy
+-
 - [heroku dashboard](https://dashboard.heroku.com/apps/flask-munchkins-app/) provides an overview of the deployment.
+- In the settings tab, navigate to settings, then reveal config vars
+- Add the environment vairables as prescribed in the env.py file.
 - Ensure the master branch is up to date.
 - Navigate to the dashboard, then deploy tab.
 - Hit deploy branch.